Letztes Update: 16. Mai 2025

 Antwort der Redaktion

-Once you have chosen an ISP, optimizing your smart home internet is essential to avoid disruptions.
-Start by placing your router in a central location to ensure even coverage throughout your home.
-Consider using a mesh Wi-Fi system if you have a large home or areas with weak signals.
-Regularly update your router's firmware and secure your network with a strong password to protect against unauthorized access.
+To optimize your smart home internet, start by placing your router in a central location to ensure even coverage throughout your home.
+Consider using a mesh Wi-Fi system to eliminate dead zones and improve connectivity.
+Regularly update your router's firmware to enhance performance and security.

 Last updated 3 mins ago